The Dominican Republic is located on the island of Hispaniola, between the Caribbean Sea and the Atlantic Ocean.

 - AGRICULTURE = SUGARCANE AND RICE.

-In the 17th century, the French settled on the west of the island (Haiti).
-The French and the Spanish then signed the Treaty of Ryswick in 1697.
-The details of the treaty entitled France to the western third of the island of Hispaniola (Haiti), while the rest would remain in Spanish hands.
+The French and the Spanish signed the Treaty of Ryswick in 1697.
+The details of the treaty entitled France to the western third of the island (Haiti), while the rest would remain in Spanish hands.

-Over a century later, Haiti had become independent under Jean Pierre Boyer, who was one of the leaders of the Haitian Revolution against the French settlers.
+In 1804, Haiti gained independence from the French under Jean-Pierre Boyer, who was one of the leaders of the Haitian Revolution against the French settlers.

 The Dominican Republic’s Independence Day marks its freedom from Haiti, not from Spain.